Ilex aquifolium: Description

 The fruit only appears on female plants, which require male plants nearby to fertilise them.
 The fruit is a drupe (stone fruit), about 6–10 mm in diameter, a bright red or bright yellow, which matures around October or November; at this time they are very bitter due to the ilicin content and so are rarely eaten until late winter after frost has made them softer and more palatable.
 They are eaten by rodents, birds and larger herbivores.
-Each fruit contains 3 to 4 seeds which do not germinate until the second or third spring.
+Each fruit contains 3 to 4 seeds which typically germinate in the second or third spring.